top of page

 Naan bread

-To serve, a combination of any 4 vegetables including carrots, radishes, raw beets, cucumbers, cauliflower, broccoli, zucchini, yellow squash, cherry tomatoes, or as desired.
+To serve, combine any four vegetables, including carrots, radishes, raw beets, cucumbers, cauliflower, broccoli, zucchini, yellow squash, and cherry tomatoes, or as desired.

 Preheat the oven to 375° F.

 Cut the eggplant into 6-8 wedges longitudinally.
 Spray with olive oil and sprinkle on the salt and pepper.
-Roast for 30-35 minutes till the eggplant is browned and very soft.
+Roast 30-35 minutes until the eggplant is browned and soft.
 Remove and cool.

-While the eggplant is roasting, add the oil to a small frying pan and sauté the onions till they are a deep golden.
-Add the tomato purée and cook till the tomato is thickened and the oils are poling on the surface.
+While the eggplant is roasting, add the oil to a small frying pan and sauté the onions until they are deep golden.
+Add the tomato purée and cook until the tomato is thickened and the oils are poling on the surface.
 Cool.

-To serve, bring up to room temperature.
+To serve, bring it up to room temperature.
 Serve with the vegetables arranged on a platter.

 • Facebook